 Here, you have the opportunity to visit an underground nuclear missile silo and see the last of the 54 Titan II nuclear intercontinental ballistic missiles (ICBM)!

-I visited this museum when I was spending some time in Tucson and checking out the massive aircraft boneyard they have there.
+I visited this museum while spending some time in Tucson and checking out the massive aircraft boneyard they have there.
 However, visiting the Titan Missile Museum from Phoenix is pretty straightforward since the trip is about 2 hours.

 While in the museum, you can take a 1-hour guided tour through the underground silo, 35 feet underground, where you can see the control panel to launch the missiles, the massive blast-proof doors, and the huge missile itself.